rust-lang/project-rfc-2229/progress.md

 - Talk about using bridge
 - Ignoring projections
 - Using place.ty() directly and how it works in both (ignore and not ignore) cases
-- Intended use at this step:
-    - Keep closure_captures it allows us to answer questions like if a root variable is part of a captured
+- Keep closure_captures it allows us to answer questions like if a root variable is part of a captured path quickly

-    ath quickly

 ### Capture Rules